 1. Easy to Define Sensitive Information

 CAP policies in Endpoint Protector can be built in a few easy steps.
 Administrators must first define sensitive information as it applies to their company’s needs.
-Endpoint Protector already has definitions for the most common types of protected data: personally identifiable information, credit card numbers, source code, regular expressions, etc. It also offers the possibility of protecting data by file type or name or defining custom content to serve specialized needs.
+Endpoint Protector already has definitions for the most common types of protected data: personally identifiable information (PII), credit card numbers, source code, regular expressions, etc. It also offers the possibility of safeguarding data by file type or name or defining custom content to serve specialized needs.

-Admins group these categories of sensitive data into blacklists to which CAP policies can then be applied.
-They also have the option of defining whitelists, which will contain exceptions to the blacklists.
+Admins group these categories of sensitive data into denylists to which CAP policies can then be applied.
+They also have the option of defining allowlists, which will contain exceptions to the denylists.

 2. Easy to Build Policies

 After the denylists are defined, administrators can simply define a policy by choosing which operating system it will apply to, which exit points should be monitored (web browsers, instant messaging applications, cloud services, etc.) and what actions should be taken when the policy is violated.
 Namely, whether it should be reported, blocked, or both.

 Policies can be applied globally or restricted to different departments, groups, users, or computers.
 Once CAP policies are in place, they can easily be switched on and off by administrators at any time from the Endpoint Protector dashboard.

 With many countries now adopting data protection regulations, from the Middle East to Japan, from the EU General Data Protection Regulation (GDPR) to the California Consumer Privacy Act (CCPA), it seems no company will be spared the burden of compliance.
 Data protection regulations, in general, aim to protect individuals’ privacy and specific categories of sensitive information.